Information flow is how you communicate with the people around you

-- The second is a new method I use which tracks what to communicate out to whom: infobits.
-It’s made a huge difference in my communication, to the extent that my colleagues seem blown away by the level of communication.
+- The second is called infobits.
+With infobits, you tracks what to communicate out to whom.
+Experimenting with infobits has made a huge difference in my communication.

 My first introduction to information flow was when I screwed up.
 I didn’t tell my manager about an important change to a project I was running.
-Someone asked him about it during a meeting, and he was caught flat-footed.
+Someone asked him about it during a meeting, and he was unprepared to respond.

-A colleague gave me some great advice: “don’t ever let your boss be surprised”, and suggested I send a weekly email summarizing things that were important to my boss.
+After the meeting, a coworker gave me this advice: “don’t ever let your boss be surprised”, and suggested I send a weekly email summarizing what my manager needed to know.